 HERKIMER COFFEE – One of the few coffee shops that serves the white roast coffee.

 What is your favorite Seattle Coffee Shop?
-Have you been to any of these locations?
+Have you been on a Seattle coffee tour?
 Let me know in the comments section below!